Distributed ARIMA Models for Ultra-long Time Series: Application to Electricity Data

-The electricity load data set consists of $10$ time series of hourly data, ranging from 1 March 2003 to 30 April 2017.
-As aforementioned in Section~\ref{sec:arima}, the computational time for the automatic ARIMA modeling grows exponentially over the time length, reaching $10$ minutes at the length of $1,000$.
-Allowing a wider range of model orders will further increase the execution time beyond an acceptable range (see Section~\ref{sec:factors} for more experimental results).
-In this respect, the electricity load data, spanning $124,171$ time points, is long enough so that distributed computing is desired, consistent with the applicable scenarios of our proposed approach.
 Figure~\ref{fig:tsplot} presents the hourly electricity load for all bottom-level zones and two aggregated zones.
 We train the distributed ARIMA model using data from 1 March 2003 to 31 December 2016, while data from 1 January 2017 to 30 April 2017 are used for testing.
 In this way, we provide the four-month ($2879$-step) ahead point forecasts, and the corresponding prediction intervals with multiple confidence levels.
 The original GEFCom2017 \citep{hong2019global} only requires one month ahead forecasting.
 However, forecasting at longer horizons in energy and many other high-frequency time series domains is in great demand as it allows for earlier management plans.
 Note that we restrict our attention to time series forecasting on distributed systems without considering the data's hierarchical configuration.

 Electricity demand may exhibit periodic patterns such as time of the day, day of the week, and month of the year.
 Although day of the week can be easily involved in our proposed model as covariates, our ex-ante analysis shows no significant distinction in patterns between days of the week: whether the day-of-the-week pattern is included in ARIMA models or distributed ARIMA models results in little difference in both point and interval forecasting accuracy.
 Moreover, the subseries is not long enough to enable us to consider monthly seasonality under distributed computing environment, while the monthly seasonality can be handled with preprocessing steps such as time series decomposition.
 To better focus on assessing the benefits of the proposed distributed ARIMA models over normal ARIMA models, we only consider the time-of-the-day effect in the following analysis by using the seasonal components of ARIMA models for hourly subseries ($m=24$).